AlpacaTravel/graphql-docs/README.md

-  Alpaca provides the ability to query and use data from the ATDW API through a GraphQL interface, allowing you to easily structure the data into itineraries or your own collections, as well as access all the rich data from ATDW in a convenient and consistent way, speeding up your integration
+  Alpaca provides the ability to query and use data from the ATDW API through a GraphQL interface, allowing you to easily structure the data into itineraries or your own collections, as well as access all the rich data from ATDW in a convenient and consistent way, speeding up your integration.
+You can also store additional data beside ATDW data, including missing places or additional data attributes (tags, custom data etc)
 - **[Accessing Hours](topics/places/Accessing%20Hours/README.md)**
   Access information about opening hours of a vendor, and present them in time zone appropriate formats.